 Support when you're here

-We have a Student Advice and Wellbeing team who can help you with all aspects of being a Goldsmiths student.
+Student Support Services can help you with all aspects of being a Goldsmiths student.
 The team can help you with:

 - Your student finance